 Glossary of Muslim Terms

-Qiblah: The direction of the sacred shine of the Kabah in Mecca, Saudi Arabia, toward which Muslims turn five times each day when performing the daily ritual prayer.
+- Qiblah: The direction of the sacred shrine of the Kabah in Mecca, Saudi Arabia, toward which Muslims turn five times each day when performing the daily ritual prayer.

 About Islam and Muslims